 Michael A. Wilson II

-Michael A. Wilson II is responsible for overseeing the Capital Development Board's fiscal and personnel services, contractual services, Quality Based Selection of architects and engineers, capital planning and programming with other state agencies, and information technology.
+Michael A. Wilson II is responsible for overseeing the Capital Development Board's Construction, Fair Employment Practices, Art in Architecture, Building Codes and Regulations and Professional Services.
 He joined the agency in 2011.

 Wilson previously served in the Illinois Office of Management and Budget (OMB) from 2005 to 2011, and was manager of the $31 billion Illinois Jobs Now! capital construction program for the office during that time.
 He was a budget analyst for OMB from 2005 to 2008.